 - The institutional origins of civil war and ethnic conflict (with a primary focus on Africa).
 This was the topic of my Phd-thesis.

-- The politics of authoritarian regime survival (coups, elections and political institutions in dictatorships)
+- The politics of authoritarian regime survival (coups, elections and political institutions in dictatorships) (which I have written about along with co-authors in the Washington Post’s Monkey Cage, here).

 - Popular protest and revolutionary movements in dictatorships